CollinJH/social-media-project/README.md

 - Delete: Delete a profile - Delete a friend of a profile

 ## How to use
-1. git clone the repo into a directory
+1. Git clone the repo into a directory
-2. compile and execute network.java
+2. Compile and execute network.java

 ## Questions:
 1. What data structures did you use and why